vindarel/cl-ansi-term/README.md

 [![Build Status](https://travis-ci.org/mrkkrp/cl-ansi-term.svg?branch=master)](https://travis-ci.org/mrkkrp/cl-ansi-term)
 [![Quicklisp](http://quickdocs.org/badge/cl-ansi-term.svg)](http://quickdocs.org/cl-ansi-term/)

-`cl-ansi-term` allows to print various primitives on ANSI-complaint terminals.
+`cl-ansi-term` allows to print various primitives on ANSI-compliant terminals.
 It also supports coloration and effects. `cl-ansi-term` is not something like `ncurses`, because it works with primitives that you can output in your terminal, as well as redirect to a file.
 In other words, it's